SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-2-1-simple-calculations/concatenating-text-and-numbers/concatenating-text-and-numbers.md

 Console.WriteLine(sum);  // The sum is: 1.52.5
 ```

 Did you notice something strange?
-May be you expecteded the numbers **`a`** and  **`b`** to be summed?
-Actually the concatenation works from rigth to left and the result above is absolutely correct.
+Maybe you expected the numbers **`a`** and  **`b`** to be summed?
+Actually the concatenation works from right to left and the result above is absolutely correct.
 If we want to sum the numbers, we have to use **brackets**, in order to change the order of execution of the operations:

 ```csharp
 var a = 1.5;